kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 ### SMUDGED PERSONAL NOTE — JUNE
 > *You spend so long being touched like a thing, you start to wish you weren’t in your skin at all.*
-> *When he filed for me, I laughed inside.
+> _When he filed for me, I laughed inside.
 I really did.
 Like I was a desk lamp he bought at a clearance sale.
 They let him.
 All he had to do was use the right form.
-Clause 32-A. Private Rehabilitative Reassignment.*
+Clause 32-A. **Private Rehabilitative Reassignment.**_
 > *They didn’t even look at me.
 Just signed it like an expense report.
 Funny, isn’t it?
-> *You can be trafficked, tortured, torn open—and saved—by the same hand, with the right paperwork.*
+> _You can be trafficked, tortured, torn open—**and saved**—by the same hand, with the right paperwork._
-> *But when he touched me, after the ruling…*
+> *But when he touched me, after the judge announced the ruling…*
 > *I didn’t flinch.*
 > *Because he asked first.*
 > *And I said yes.*